17. Example [nuxt-20]: Porting the [vuejs-22] example

 context.store.commit('replace', { jsonSessionStarted: false })

-// report the error
+// we report the error

 } finally {

-// save the store
+// save the blind

 const session = context.app.$session()